ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 {-# OPTIONS_GHC -WXBangPatterns #-}
 module Main where
 ```
 This is because GHC defaults to `GHC2021`, which enables the `BangPatterns` extension.
 The extension lifecycle warnings issued for language extension sets such as `GHC2021` and `Haskell98` should be equivalent to the union of the warnings issued for the included extensions.
+In other words, `-WXGHC2021` is equivalent to `-WXMultiParamTypeClasses -WXDeriveFunctor ...`.

 #### 2.2.2.
 Warnings and Extensions Commute